 Hook selection – We strongly recommend Gamakatsu drop shot hooks in size 1-1/0.
 They’re quite simply the best hooks on the market.
 If you want to run this rig weedless Texas-style, take a look at their offset hooks.

 Weight selection – Use the lightest weight you can, starting at 3/16 to ¼ ounce at the maximum.
 We like cylinder weights, as they bust grass better than other styles.
 Whether you choose tungsten or lead, both work well.

 Technique – The idea is to twitch your rod tip, very gently dancing the soft bait to really work its action in a way that looks natural.
 A touch of slack in your line is essential here, as you want to leave that weight where it is.
 You’re not trying to work the water column–keep that weight on the bottom!

-Looking for a drop-shot rod?
-Check out our detail guide for buying the best drop shot rods!
+Looking for a rod?
+Check out our guide on finding the best drop shot rod!

 Whether you need a finesse presentation for skittish bass, or just need to keep your bait near–but not on–the bottom, a drop-shot rig is ideal.